jtagg82/yncactl/README.md

      [lists all genres]
      ...
 ```

+### ynchoose
 The script _ynchoose_ integrates these list calls into dmenu so you can navigate them easily.

+### config
 Since all Yamaha AVRs don't have the same functions, you need to edit your configuration file to reflect that.
 I have only tested this on a RX-V475, but it should be quite easy to make it work with most other Yamaha AVRs of the same series.

+### caching
+Since the AVR is slow at navigating and returning lists, yncactl caches various lists to speed things up.
+When a cache exists, it doesn't need to navigate through a whole list just to determine what the items are.
+If you do not want to use the cache, use the -n or --no-cache option when calling yncactl.
+The cache will be created in ~/.cache/yncactl.
+Each file in there represents a list.
+The hit mechanism is rudimentary and should work for most standard cases, but it is definitely not complete.
+If you are having problems with the cache, just delete the contents of the folder.
+It considers a cache file a hit if the name corresponds to the depth of the list followed by the list name and if the contents have the same number of items.